 Each was either unwilling to hold a mirror up to himself and/or didn’t believe what he or she was seeing in the mirror.
 It’s easy to deflect or blame others; it’s much harder to look inward.

-On what topic are you a student today?
+On what topic might you need to be a student today?